luk-kop/event-reminder-apscheduler/README.md

 ```

 ***

-## Running the App with Docker-Compose
+## Installation with Docker-Compose
+The application can be also build and run locally with Docker-Compose tool.
 Docker-Compose allows you to create working out-of-the-box example of **Event Reminder** application with Gunicorn, Elasticsearch and SQLite with some dummy data on board.

+### Running the App
-To build and run app with Docker-Compose - clone the repo and follow below quick-start instructions.
+To build and run app with Docker-Compose - clone the repo and follow the quick-start instructions below.

 In order to correctly start the application, you must run the following commands in the project root directory (`event-reminder`).